LaBoulange/tezos-baker/README.md

 Hardware requirements:
 - 2 CPU cores
 - 8GB RAM
-- 100GB to 500GB SSD drive depending on the node history mode ("rolling" or "full", see https://tezos.gitlab.io/user/history_modes.html)
+- 100GB to 500GB SSD drive depending on the chosen node history mode ("rolling" or "full", see https://tezos.gitlab.io/user/history_modes.html)

 Before using this code, you should also have:
-- a Tezos account set up to become the baker, and funded with a sufficient amount of XTZ.
+- a Tezos account set up to become the baker, and funded with a sufficient amount of XTZ (6000 is required to have baking rights without relying on externally staked and delegated).
-- a Tezos account set up to handle the payouts.
+- if you wish to pay your delegators, a Tezos account set up to handle the payouts.

 ## Operating instructions

 For simplicity, both the initial setup and maintenance processes are designed to be executed by the 'root' user.
 While this is convenient, it is not best practice from a security standpoint.
 Ideally, one should minimize operations performed as 'root' and designate one or more users specifically for Tezos-related tasks.

 Because user management configurations can vary widely, we've opted not to make assumptions about your preferences in this area.
 This approach allows you to easily modify these scripts and procedures according to your own criteria and preferences.

 ### Initial setup